Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - As a new user of this website, I want to easily found a way to contact you
 - As a new user to this website, I want to meet the team
 - As a user, I want to follow the salon on social media so I can keep up to date with the latest information
+- As a user, I want to easil find service prices
+- As a user, I want to know a working hours of the salon
+- As a user, I want to know a how to contact the salon

 #
 ## Scope